clemsonciti/workshop-palmetto/_episodes/02-accessing-palmetto.md

 exercises: 0
 questions:
 - "How can I access the Palmetto cluster from my local machine?"
+keypoints:
+- "Palmetto can be accessed by an SSh (secure shell) client"
+- "Windows user can use `MobaXTerm` application"
+- "Mac users can use the `Terminal` application"
 ---

 To be able to run commands on the Palmetto from your own machine,